annachrome/Math_Thesis/README.md

 </p>

-To see if a graph fulfills the duality above, we need to see if we can find a certain labeling of its vertices.
+To see if a graph fulfills the duality above, we need to see if we can find a "chain labeling" of its vertices.
 In the thesis, **I prove that graphs satisfying this duality are exactly the set of comparability graphs**.
 Comparability graphs are representations of posets (partially ordered sets), and partial orders satisfy the transitive relation.
-Hence this certain labeling essentially requires the vertices to be ordered such that they fulfill transitivity.
+Hence the chain labeling essentially requires the vertices to be ordered such that they fulfill transitivity.

 ### Labeling Graph Vertices